 - 2) NGRT Assessments.
-These are New Group Reading Test Assessments (NGRT) which will take place at two points during each academic year for all students in Year 7 to provide us with information about students' reading progress.
+These are New Group Reading Tests Assessments (NGRT) which will take place at the end of the academic year for all students in key stage 3 to provide us with information about students' reading progress.
 Again, these are not tests that can be revised for and they are completed online at a suitable point.
-A number of students may then complete follow up assessments with the Literacy Team in school to determine if additional support is required.
-These are repeated during Years 8 and 9 to identify any ongoing areas of concern. - 3) The Progress Tests completed during the summer term are designed to determine the progress that students have made over a period of time.
-These are completed in English and Maths only.
+A number of students may then complete follow up assessments with the Literacy Team in school to determine if additional support is required. - 3) The Progress Tests completed during the summer term are designed to determine the progress that students have made over a period of time.
+These are completed in English, Maths and Science only.
 These tests are not set by the school and again cannot be revised for.
 They are commercially produced and provide an indication of a student's progress against age-related and national data.
 Amongst other uses, the tests help to identify gaps in knowledge and skills which we are then able to revisit and address.
 They also provide information that can be used to monitor individual student progress in these subjects. - 4) Reporting Progress.
 In all subjects, students will be assessed at one of three bands of attainment.
 Developing, Secure and Mastery.
 These relate to the expected standard of knowledge and skills for a student in their year group.
 The criteria for these bands will advance as the student moves up through the school during key stage 3.
 This will be derived from summative (formal) assessments and formative (informal or teacher observation) assessments.